Babelscape/CroCoAlign/README.md

 To install CroCoAlign, follow these steps:

 1. Clone the repository: `git clone https://github.com/Babelscape/CroCoAlign.git`
-2. Create a new conda environment from the env.yml file: `conda env create -f environment.yml`
+2. Create a new conda environment from the env.yml file: `conda env create -f env.yml`
 3. Activate the environment: `conda activate crocoalign`

 ## Download

-You can download the official checkpoint at the following link: <link>
+You can download the official checkpoint at the following link [TBR].

 ## Training